infecsean/Obsidian-Cloud/School Notes/DP English LL/paper 2 outline.md

 ### Analysis1 Narrative
-- While the two texts have very different narrative structures, they express their message effectively in their own contexts.
-This not only convey their attitude towards the story they are telling, but also sets the mood of the story.
+- While the two texts have very different narrative structures, they express their message effectively in their own contexts, using different perspectives and pacing.
-- While Persepolis is narrated by different times of herself, Maus isnarrated by him and his father.
+- While Persepolis is narrated by her future self, Maus is narrated by him and his father.
-- Persepolis: More lighthearted,
+- persepolis uses more events and focus on personal growth
+- Maus uses a technique called meta narrative, tightens the connection between time

 ### Analysis2 Presentation
-- The two texts, although taking the same form of a grapgic novel, are presented differently, as the authors have different styles, conveying not only personality, but also the
+- both texts, though taking the same form of graphic novels, are presented differently, as the authors have different styles and arrangement.
+- Being graphic novels, there is a stigma they lack formality, these two are perfect examples proving otherwise.
+- Persepolis: Fills in
+- Maus:

+### Analysis 3 Content
+- Both graphic novels are about historical oppression, and through their own ways, present the history and personal trauma.
+- Both have symbolism, but persepolis is more about connecting personal growth and ideas, while maus' symbolism is built on interconnected historical context
+- Persepolis: Surrealism over personal trauma, present violence in processable ways, through the way that a child would imagine it
+- Maus: Surrealism over a real story, distinction between groups, to see without seeing.

+### conclusion

 Persepolis